ImperialCardioGenetics/homologous-missense-constraint/README.md

 # Overview

+Homologous Missense Constraint (HMC) is a novel pathogenicity predictor for missense variants.
+It measures the degree of depletion of missense variants at homologous residues across protein domain families.
+We have demonstrated that it can improve missense intrepretation and gene discovery.
+More information can be found in [Zhang.X, et.al medRxiv](https://www.medrxiv.org/content/10.1101/2022.02.16.22271023v1)

-# Repo contents
+# Repository contents

-[create_HMC](https://github.com/ImperialCardioGenetics/homologous-missense-constraint/tree/main/create_HMC) provides the scripts to create homologous missense constraint.
+There are three main components of this repository:

+1. [create_HMC](https://github.com/ImperialCardioGenetics/homologous-missense-constraint/tree/main/create_HMC): scripts to generate HMC scores.

-[demo] includes input data and expected output by running creating HMC algorithm.
+2. [demo]: example to generate HMC scores with input file and expected output

-[manuscript_figures](https://github.com/ImperialCardioGenetics/homologous-missense-constraint/tree/main/figures) includes the scripts to recreate the main figures in the manuscript
+3. [manuscript_figures](https://github.com/ImperialCardioGenetics/homologous-missense-constraint/tree/main/figures): scripts and data tables to recreate the main figures in the manuscript

 # System requirements